-We selected seven species of springtails to represent colour and scale ridge type variation: Lepidoyrtus cyaneus and Lepidocyrtus lignorum (golden violet, spinulate type), Cyphoderus albinus and Heteromurus nitidus (silvery white, spinulate), Heteromurus major (spinulate) and Pogonognathellus longicornis (silvery grey, continuous) and Tomocerus vulgaris (black/golden bands, continuous) and investigate colour production mechanisms, hence improving our understanding of basal scale design and its implication on colour production.
+We selected seven species of springtails to represent colour and scale ridge type variation: Lepidocyrtus cyaneus and Lepidocyrtus lignorum (golden violet, spinulate type), Cyphoderus albinus and Heteromurus nitidus (silvery white, spinulate), Heteromurus major (spinulate) and Pogonognathellus longicornis (silvery grey, continuous) and Tomocerus vulgaris (black/golden bands, continuous) and investigated colour production mechanisms using optical and electron microscopy, Raman spectroscopy, spectrophotometry and optical modelling to improve our understanding of basal scale design and its implications for colour production.

-Material and methods.
+Materials and methods.

 To investigate colour production in springtail scales we used scanning (SEM) and Transmission electron microscopy (TEM) to determine essential scale parameters and Raman spectroscopy to determine the presence of pigment in scales.
 These parameters are used as input for 3D models in FDTD (Finite-Difference Time-Domain) optical modelling that allows to investigate the contribution of each parameter to colour production.
 We compare these simulated reflectance spectra to measured spectra obtained by microspectrophotometry to determine the importance of thin film and diffraction grating effects.